PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 You should wear sun protection gear — sun glasses, hats, sun screen, etc. Bring plenty of drinking water and a snack.
 Wear hard-soled or water shoes since there is some (broken, dead) coral on the sea floor and some yucky-feeling turtle grass.

-Jose uses sit-upon, ocean kayaks.
+Most companies use sit-upon, ocean kayaks.
 They are lightweight and easy to paddle.
 He has a couple single kayaks, and lots of doubles.
-Jose has 2 sets of snorkel gear that you can use, but if you have your own gear, bring it.
+Make sure there is snorkel gear that you can use, or you may have to bring your own gear.

 We decided to do a tour with someone who knows the area — though you could just rent kayaks and paddle around the islands on your own.
 But a 4-hour tour is priced similarly to the price of renting, so why not have a guide?
 Of course you can also go out to these islands in a motorboat, but kayaking is a great workout, and a wonderful, peaceful outdoor experience.